thatArtisan Bread Recipe: 7 Secrets to Perfectly Crusty Loaves

 • Refreshing day-old bread: Sprinkle crust lightly with water, warm in 350°F oven for 5 minutes

-• Preventing staleness: Never refrigerate—this accelerates staling by 600%
+• Preventing staleness: Never refrigerate—this accelerates staling by the vast majority of

 Make-Ahead Strategy: Prepare dough through first rise, then refrigerate up to 5 days.
 Remove 2 hours before shaping for second rise.